 I am a skilled reporter, editor, and translator.
-I am also a reiki teacher and very occasional DJ – and am what is often now referred to as “location independent”.
+I am also a reiki teacher – and am what is often now referred to as “location independent”.

 I have also worked for Agence France Presse, euronews television, the Inter Press Service, and the CrossKnowledge e-learning company.

 I now spend most of my time in Asia, primarily in Malaysia and India.